Zinc compounds

 Zinc compounds are chemical compounds containing the element zinc which is a member of the group 12 of the periodic table.
 The oxidation state of zinc in most compounds is the group oxidation state of +2.
 Zinc may be classified as a post-transition main group element with zinc(II).
-Zinc compounds are noteworthy for their nondescript behavior, they are generally colorless (unlike other elements with the oxidation number +2, which are usually white), do not readily engage in redox reactions, and generally adopt symmetrical structures.
+Zinc compounds are noteworthy for their nondescript appearance and behavior: they are generally colorless (unlike compounds of other elements with oxidation number +2, which are colored), do not readily engage in redox reactions, and generally adopt symmetrical structures.

 General characteristics

 In its compounds, Zn2+ ions have an electronic configuration [Ar] 3d10.
 As such, Zn2+ tends to have a symmetrical coordination geometry in both its complexes and compounds.
 In both ZnO and ZnS, (zincblende) zinc is bound tetrahedrally bound to four ligands (oxide and sulfide, respectively).
 Many complexes, such as ZnCl42−, are tetrahedral.
 Tetrahedrally coordinated zinc is found in metallo-enzymes such as carbonic anhydrase.
 Six-coordinate octahedral complexes are also common, such as the aquo complex [Zn(H2O)6]2+, which is present when a zinc salts are dissolved in water.
 Five- and seven-coordination numbers can be imposed by special organic ligands.

 Many zinc(II) salts are isomorphous (have the same type of crystal structure) with the corresponding salts of magnesium(II).
 This parallel results from the fact that Zn2+ and Mg2+ have almost identical ionic radii as well as filled electron shells.
 That two elements so different in atomic number have the same radius is a consequence of the d-block contraction.
 Whilst calcium is somewhat larger than magnesium, there is a steady decrease in size as atomic number increases from calcium to zinc.

 Zn(II) complexes are kinetically labile, i.e. the Zn-ligand bonds exchange with other ligands rapidly.
 For this reason, zinc ions are at the catalytic centers in many enzymes.